History of Liverpool.

 Liverpool in the Late Middle Ages

 Find out the origins of the Eagle and Child, Croxteth Hall and Knowsley Hall.
-Squirm as the Princes in the Tower meet their fate via deadly scouse hands!
+Also, discover the connection between the Princes in the Tower of London.
+Who may have met their fate via deadly scouse hands!

 The English Civil War comes to Liverpool